 Join the thousands of people that have called a treatment provider for rehab information.

 Workplace Drug Abuse Effects

-Substance abuse in the workplace can lead to lowered productivity, physical injuries and fatalities.
+Substance abuse in the workplace can lead to decreased productivity and increased physical injuries and fatalities.

-Approximately 16 percent of emergency room patients injured at work have alcohol in their system.
+Approximately 16% of emergency room patients injured at work have alcohol in their system.

 The likelihood for workplace accidents skyrockets when employees are under the influence.
 Drinking on the job can also lead to aggravated assault and sexual battery charges.